MrkStjc/services-cucumber-framework/README.md

 1. Java
 2. Maven
 3. Spring boot - Dependency injection and IoC
+4. spring-orm - For establishing database connection
-4. JBoss resteasy client - Client for making actual service calls
+4. Rest assured client - Client for making actual service calls
-5. JBehave - BDD layer
+5. Cucumber - BDD layer
 6. Jackson - JSON serialization and deserialization
-7. Groovy - Groovy meta filters for test execution
-8. Assertj - For assertions
+7. Assertj - For assertions
-9. Snakeyaml - Deserialization of .yaml files 10.Allure - Reporting
+8. Snakeyaml - Deserialization of .yaml files
+9. Allure - Reporting

 ## Potential improvements
 ```
 What                                                                                   How
-Multithreading capability                              Implement spring framework Scope interface and use ThreadLocal to store all components annotated with @Scope(MyScope.NAME)
+Multithreading capability                                                              Implement spring framework Scope interface and use ThreadLocal to store all components annotated with @Scope(MyScope.NAME).
-Display scenario meta filter values in Allure report   Inside JBehaveAllureReporter class example and beforeScenario methods use setLinks method on TestResult object
+Several database connections using spring orm                                          Implementation is similar to current one just since we would be creating beans with same return types we would need to define @Qualifier annotations for such beans.
+Allure attachment below test steps - not in teardown                                   It would require custom allure lifecycle implementation - therefore we wouldn't attach screenshot in @After in Hooks.class
+Constructor based dependency injection                                                 It is best practice not to use field injections since it is internally using reflection and can cause some performance issues if framework grows substantialy
+Run application under test in local env before tests and close it after tests are done Create maven profile and inject script that will build app - one of parameters provided can be path to .war file on local machine.
+Remove annoying spring boot INFO and DEBUG logs from console                           Identify dependencies that are generating these logs and use log4j.xml file to manage them
 ```